NET WORTH: $29.1 billion

 FUNDING AREAS: Technological advance, clean energy

 OVERVIEW: Page sits on the boards of several nonprofits, but his personal philanthropy seems to be channeled through Google.
 Most of his giving is directed toward technological advancement, particularly in the clean energy sector.
-His own foundation, the Carl Victor Page Memorial Fund, has assets over a half billion dollars, but the only gift in 2012 was for $29 million, and went to the Vanguard Charitable Endowment, a donor-advised fund that makes it virtually impossible to see where Page's money is actually going, if it's going anywhere at all.
+His own foundation, the Carl Victor Page Memorial Fund, had assets of over a billion dollars at the end of 2013, though most of its giving goes through donor advised funds such as the Vanguard Charitable Endowment, making it virtually impossible to see where Page's money is actually going, if it's going anywhere at all.

 PROFILE: Ever since he built a programmable plotter and inkjet printer out of Legos during his days at Stanford, Larry Page has refused to see limits in what he can do.
 This attitude is what he has referred to as "...a healthy disregard for the impossible."
 Originally from Michigan, Page did his undergraduate work at University of Michigan before attending Stanford for his graduate degrees.
 After Stanford, Page cofounded Google, where he is currently the CEO.